open-telemetry/opamp-spec/specification.md

 The status report is sent as an [AgentToServer](#agenttoserver-message) message.
-The following fields in the message can be set to reflect the corresponding part of the status: agent_description, capabilities, effective_config, remote_config_status, package_statuses.
+The following fields in the message can be set to reflect the corresponding part of the status: agent_description, capabilities, health, effective_config, remote_config_status, package_statuses.

 The Server MUST respond to the AgentToServer message by sending a